Thomatang/movie-finder/README.md

 ```

-VISIT the port in which the app is running and search away!
+VISIT the port in which the app is running on your favorite browser and search away!